Puerto Rico mediation devolves into war of words, deal still elusive

-NEW YORK (Reuters) - A war of words rather than talk of reconciliation is the latest indication that Puerto Rico and its creditors are getting nowhere fast in their negotiations to restructuring the island's $70 billion in debt before mediation is due to end on Friday.
+NEW YORK, April 21 (Reuters) - A war of words rather than talk of reconciliation is the latest indication that Puerto Rico and its creditors are getting nowhere fast in their negotiations to restructuring the island's $70 billion in debt before mediation is due to end on Friday.

 A group of general obligation debtholders accused the government on Wednesday of breaking confidentiality rules after Elias Sanchez, a close adviser to Governor Ricardo Rossello, said Puerto Rico was waiting for creditors to make a restructuring offer.